Relion is a CryoEM software suite mainly targeted to single particle analysis.

 The following entries in the Relion Running tab are added for DESY/CSSB Maxwell cluster support:

-- CPUs per task: do not use every core so that the remaining tasks have more main memory per task on each node.
+- CPUs per task: do not use every core so that the remaining tasks have more main memory per task on each node (only useful when using lots of MPIs and threads=1).

 - Constraints: specify which type of CPU or GPU you want to have.
 The run performs best if all used nodes have the same hardware configuration (CPU/GPU-type, amount of cores, main memory).